Leo-Dev-2004/Team-project-Context-Translator-SS25/README.md

 Our planned pipeline is as follows:

-1.  **Access to Meeting Data:** Capture audio (and optionally screen) content from the virtual meeting application.
+1.  **Access to Meeting Data:** Capture audio (and optionally screen) content from the virtual meeting application (specifically Google Meet).
-2.  **Speech-to-Text (`STT`):** Transcribe audio into text using current `STT` models (e.g., via [Hugging Face Transformers](https://huggingface.co/docs/transformers/en/model_doc/speech_to_text)).
+2.  **Speech-to-Text (`STT`):**
-3.  **`LLM` Processing:** Utilize `LLMs` to analyze transcripts and extract or generate the desired information.
-User-specific backgrounds (e.g., "Bachelor's student in Computer Science") can be considered here to optimize the relevance of the results.
+    * For each participant's audio stream in the call, apply `STT` to audio segments.
+    * Split the transcribed text at sentence endings (e.g., ".", "!", "?").
+3.  **`LLM` Processing & Feature Generation:**
+    * Evaluate each sentence for domain-specific technical terms.
+    * For each detected technical term, send the sentence, the detected term, and relevant knowledge about other participants' backgrounds to the text inference model (`LLM`).
+    * A system prompt will guide the `LLM` to explain the term contextually.
-4.  **Content Display:** Generate and display teaser graphics and texts directly within the meeting application.
+4.  **Content Display:**
+    * Send the `LLM`'s response (e.g., the explanation) to the Google Meet plugin.
+    * Display the information as a pop-up or appropriate in-app notification.

 ## 🛠️ Project Groups

 To implement this ambitious project, we have formed three specialized groups:

-1.  **App Group:** Responsible for integration with virtual meeting apps.
-This includes accessing meeting content and displaying the generated information.
+1.  **App Group:** Responsible for the integration with **Google Meet**.
+This includes developing a plugin/extension to access meeting content (audio streams) and to display the generated information (e.g., pop-ups with explanations) within the Google Meet interface.
-    * **Possible Approaches:** Developing an extension for existing apps (e.g., Google Meet, Zoom) or direct development based on open-source platforms like [Jitsi Meet](https://github.com/jitsi/jitsi-meet).
     * **Interested:** Leon, Luiz, Hannah, Konstantin

-2.  **`STT` Group:** Focuses on the implementation and optimization of speech-to-text conversion.
+2.  **`STT` Group:** Focuses on the implementation and optimization of speech-to-text conversion from the Google Meet audio streams.
     * **Technology:** Use of existing models, e.g., via [Hugging Face SpeechToText](https://huggingface.co/docs/transformers/en/model_doc/speech_to_text).
     * **Interested:** Luiz, Ziyue, Yihua, Leo, Konstantinos

-3.  **`LLM` Group:** Responsible for "translating" transcripts into the desired features (explanations, summaries, etc.).
+3.  **`LLM` Group:** Responsible for processing the transcribed text to identify technical terms and generate explanations or other desired outputs using `LLMs`.
+This includes crafting effective prompts and potentially fine-tuning models.
     * **Possible Models:** Qwen 2.5-VL ([QwenLM/Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL)), Qwen 3 ([QwenLM/Qwen3](https://github.com/QwenLM/Qwen3)), or other models via frameworks like Hugging Face.
     * **Interested:** Andrew, Ziyue, Hannah, Leo, Konstantinos